A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation: Foundational Application Tasks

 \subsection{3DGS Generation}

 While NeRF-based methods produce high-quality 3D content, they are slow and computationally expensive.
-Recent advances in 3D Gaussian Splatting (3DGS) enable faster, more efficient 3D generation from text or images, categorized by the type of output.
+Recent advances in 3D Gaussian Splatting (3DGS) enable faster, more efficient 3D generation from text or images, categorized by the type of output. \figurename~\ref{fig:generation_task} provides representative generation pipelines.